 The NHIAA mandates the following of the NFHS guidelines for management of Concussions.
-Concussions: Any athlete who exhibits signs, symptoms, or behaviors consistent with a concussion (such as loss of consciousness, headache, dizziness, confusion, or balance problems) shall be immediately removed from the contest and shall not return to play until cleared by an appropriate health care professional.
-Please visit www.nhiaa.org; "What's New" to view the NFHS Guidelines for Management of Concussions and the New Hampshire SB402 and its language as written.
+Concussions: Any athlete who exhibits signs, symptoms, or behaviors consistent with a concussion shall be immediately removed from the contest and shall not return to play until cleared by an appropriate health care professional.
+For additional information and potential symptoms, please be sure to visit By-Law Article III; Sports Medicine: Sect.
+13: Concussions and the New Hampshire SB402 and its language as written.